About Callaloo

 Over the years, the journal broadened its reach with the Callaloo Creative Writing Workshops and the Callaloo Conferences, both of which attracted scholars and writers from around the world.
 In 2018, Dr. Rowell was awarded the Madam C.J.
 Walker Award by the long-established Hurston/Wright Foundation (Washington, D.C.) for his dedication to supporting and sustaining African American and African Diaspora literature.
 In 2025, Dr. Rowell was awarded the Pen/ Nora Magid Award for Editing.
 The journal’s two editorial boards (Associate Editors/Contributing and Advisory Editors) consist of 30-plus distinguished scholars, writers, and advisors.

-Callaloo is housed at and sponsored by the Callaloo Foundation, Inc., Washington, DC.
-Callaloo Foundation, Inc is a tax exempt, non-profit foundation whose mission is to preserve the literature and culture of the African Diaspora by publishing Callaloo in perpetuity
+In 2025, Callaloo moved its editorial home to Brown University's Literary Arts department.
+The journal is sponsored by Brown, and by the Callaloo Foundation, Inc, a tax-exempt, non-profit organization, whose mission is to preserve the literature and culture of the African Diaspora by publishing Callaloo in perpetuity.